 Toronto, Ontario M5S 1A8

-Dr. Brian O'Dowd is a Molecular Pharmacologist and Neuroscientist and Co-Section Head of Molecular Pharmacology in the Neuroscience Department at CAMH.
+Dr. Brian O'Dowd is a Molecular Pharmacologist and Neuroscientist and Co-Section Head of Molecular Pharmacology in the Campbell Family Mental Health Research Institute at CAMH.
 He is also a Professor of Pharmacology at the University of Toronto.

 Areas of Research